 by Marcelle Pick, OB/GYN NP

-Don’t just live with urinary incontinence — learn about the causes of incontinence and what you can do about it!
-Here are the sections in this article:
+Don’t just live with urinary incontinence — learn about the causes of incontinence so you can move forward

 The other night I was at a charity event and a friend introduced me to a group of eight women whose ages ranged from 35 to 50.
 One of them asked me what I was working on and I decided to be frank and say I was putting the finishing touches on an article about urinary incontinence in women.

 You should have heard the outcry!
 Each woman had a different story to tell.
 One had to leave her aerobics class after her shorts got soaked.
 Another abandoned a grocery cart full of food in the check-out line to sprint for the public bathroom.
 Another organized her day around easy access to the toilet.